eroux/tibetan-spellchecker/doc/second-suffix-da.md

 ### archaic Tibetan

-An analysis from the Dunhuang corpus shows that following syllables take a second suffix ད all the time:
+An analysis from the Dunhuang corpus (see [this repo](https://github.com/eroux/tibetan-dadrag-analyze)) shows that following syllables take a second suffix ད all the time:

 - ཀུན
 - དཀྱིལ